 Step Six: Thaw and Use of Your Frozen Eggs

 When you decide to try to become pregnant, you will need to make arrangements with our facility at least two months in advance to go over what is required prior to thawing, fertilization, and transfer of embryos.
 To fertilize previously cryopreserved eggs, we use intracytoplasmic sperm injection (ICSI), which avoids most of the usual barriers to fertilization by the direct injection of a single sperm into an egg.
-Originally this procedure was designed to specifically treat male infertility, but is now used in many cases of IVF where fertilization needs to be maximized.
+Originally this procedure was designed to specifically treat male infertility, but is now used in many cases of IVF treatment where fertilization needs to be maximized.
 One or two resulting embryos can be painlessly transferred under ultrasound guidance.
 Any remaining embryos that are deemed to be potentially viable can be frozen for later use if desired.

 Who Should Freeze Their Eggs?